Wabinab/Wabinab.github.io/_posts/2022-01-05-Diary Ruby On Rails Getting Started.md

 One checked the database from Rails console and everything works fine!

 Reason is, we forgot to insert the `username`.
 Let's test why it fails without username;

+After test, although we enable log to console, it's still too difficult to find out why.
+In fact, we did not know why it fails without.
+Therefore, a `username` **must** exist for the program to work.
+If it doesn't, it won't work.
+Therefore, `username` cannot be `nil`.